forbearing/k8s/README.md

 handler.Create(filename)
 ```

+The library is used by another open source project that used to backup pv/pvc data attached by deployments/statefulsets/daemosnets/pods running in k8s cluster.

 For more examples on how to use this library, you can refer to the [testCode](testCode) folder or related test code.